-First, take a look at what coverage you currently have.
+First, take a look at your current coverage.
 Are you happy with it?
-Or do you think you need to add something before the next enrollment period?
+Do you think you need to add something before the next enrollment period?
 Asking yourself these questions can be helpful, especially if you’re just starting the process of enrolling in Medicare.

 Some other helpful questions include:

-- Do you want to keep the doctors that you currently see for care?
+- Do you want to keep your current doctors?

 - Do you travel on a regular basis or spend time at a vacation home for a portion of the year?